Skip to content

 Brown recluse spiders are well-adapted to living indoors and will produce offspring in homes.
 Their eggs are off-white or tan-colored and can be found in round or cone-shaped egg sacs.
 Each sac can contain up to 300 eggs.
 A good incentive for spider control measures!

 Unlike most spiders, brown recluses have six eyes instead of eight.
 The eyes are arranged in pairs – one in front and one on each side of their head.
-The spider’s legs are long, thin, and covered with fine hairs but not spikes.
+The spider’s legs are long, thin, and covered with fine hairs, but not spikes.

+Yes.
 Black widow spiders are a type of spider belonging to the Latrodectus genus.
 There are three species of Black widow spiders in North America.
 The only one of these three species ever encountered in Michigan is the Northern black widow (Latrodectus variolus).

 Northern black widows also have a series of red spots along the middle of their abdomens.
 Some may possess white stripes on their abdomens.

-Fortunately, most spiders, including the brown recluse and black widow, are generally reluctant to bite unless provoked.
-However, taking precautions is essential, especially in high-risk areas like crawl spaces.
-Here are a few things you can do in order to prevent spider bites:
+However, taking precautions is essential, especially if you need to enter a high-risk area like the crawl space.
+Here are a few things you can do to prevent spider bites:

 • Shake Things Up: Before putting on clothes or shoes that have been untouched, give them a good shake to dislodge hidden spiders.